 Courtney Price Hollar, Jr.

 The oldest and first Cumberland County Serviceman to die during America's war in Vietnam, Hollar was a native of Shippensburg.
 Born on 1 December 1919, he graduated from Shippensburg High School in 1937 and at the outbreak of World War II was drafted into military service.
 Deciding thereafter to make the military his career, he was one of the county's most decorated soldiers.
 He served in Italy where in a battle on 8 January 1944, he was recommended for and received the Silver Star, the nation's third highest decoration for gallantry under fire.
 After the war, he returned to the United States and subsequently served in Korea.
 As a major with Advisory Team 95 under the Military Assistance Command Vietnam (MACV), Hollar died on 5 May 1964, while on board an aircraft that developed engine trouble and crashed.
 Nine other Americans and five Vietnamese soldiers died in the accident.
-He was twice married and was the father of one daughter.
+He was twice married and was the father of one daughter and one son.

 Jerry Ray Langley